dbos-inc/durable-execution-benchmark/README.md

 It required no change in how the application is operated.
 The total size of the DBOS implementation is 114 lines of code.
 - Adding durable execution with Temporal required adding or changing >100 lines of code.
-It also required rearchitecting the application into two separate services (a Temporal worker and an API server) and adding a dependency on a third service, the Temporal Service.
+It also required rearchitecting the application into two separate services (a Temporal worker and an API server) and adding a runtime dependency on a third service, the Temporal Service.
 The total size of the Temporal implementation is 192 lines of code.

 All three implementations require Postgres with pgvector (as LlamaIndex's vector store).